-About Extend Volume
+About Server 2016 Extend Volume function

-How to use Extend Volume
+How to run Extend Volume in Windows Server 2016

-Right click the partition that you want to extend and select Extend Volume.
+- Right click the partition that you want to extend and select Extend Volume.

-Extend Volume Wizard will be launched, simply click Next to continue.
+- Extend Volume Wizard will be launched, simply click Next to continue.

-Click Finish to confirm and start extending.
+- Click Finish to confirm and start extending.

 In a short time, drive D is extended.